 The purpose of this memorandum is to provide guidelines for the design of debris basins that are affected by landslides/slope instabilities.
-A slope is considered unstable if its Factor of Safety is below 1.50 under static conditions, below 1.10 under seismic conditions, or below 1.50 for surficial.
 When a debris basin is impacted by the proximity of a landslide, as an alternative to stabilizing the landslide in accordance with minimum County standards, the developer may be allowed to enlarge the basin capacity to accommodate the total amount of anticipated material from the landslide in addition to the design volume for debris control.

 The projected geometry of the slide must be such that it will not adversely impact the ability of the basin to perform its primary function.
-In addition, the geotechnical consultants must include in their report a "111 statement" that indicates the design is safe and that there will be no adverse impact on or to offsite properties.
+In addition, the geotechnical consultants must include in their report a "111 statement" that indicates the design is safe and that there will be no adverse impact on offsite properties.